awsdocs/amazon-ses-developer-guide/doc-source/sending-email-list-management.md

 ### Bulk importing contacts to your contact list<a name="configuring-list-management-bulk-import"></a>

-You can manually add addresses in bulk by first uploading your contacts into an Amazon S3 object followed by using the [CreateImportJob](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html) operation in the Amazon SES API v2\.
+You can manually add addresses in bulk by first uploading your contacts into an Amazon S3 object that you have permission to access followed by using the [CreateImportJob](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html) operation in the Amazon SES API v2\.

 You should create a contact list before importing your contacts\.